BritishPandaChick/fcc-drum-machine/README.md

 Clone this repo or download the zip file.
 Run ```npm start``` to start the app.
 Click the drum pad elements to start playing sounds.

 ## Contributions
-This repository is based on starter code from the create-react-app and Ben Brooke's Drum Machine tutorial.
+This repository is based on starter code from the create-react-app and Ben Brooke's Drum Machine tutorial, and K-dev's drum machine tutorial.
 Therefore.
 I will not be accepting any pull requests.

 ## Acknowledgements
 * Dylan Israel